Can Weight Loss Surgery Become the New Treatment of Type 2 Diabetes?

 Not only does this surgery improve the blood glucose levels and helps lose weight, but it helps people to have better management of type 2 diabetes.

-You should know that there is a modified version of type 2 diabetes surgery, also known by the name bariatric surgery.
+There is a modified version of type 2 diabetes surgery, also known by the name bariatric surgery.

 The options for surgery are the removal of a specific part of the stomach in order to lower the size of the stomach and in that way restrict the food intake and appetite.
 Or another alternative is a re-route of the digestive system in order to bypass the stomach.